Kambaa/spring-boot-3-examples/README.md

 ## Spring Boot H2 Database With Hibernate 2nd Level Cache Demo

-A basic spring boot application that has embedded H2 database and hibernate 2nd level cache set up on it.
+A basic spring boot application that has embedded H2 database and hibernate 2nd level cache working with hazelcast set up on it.

 ### Branch TODOS: